ericjang/aibook/sources/chapter04.md

 Solving the "integration problem" is tricky because the sub-routines ought to interact closely with each other synergistically.
 For example, memory obviously aids learning from experience.
 When we sleep at night, our brain replays memories to us - jumbled together in the form of a limited consciousness experiencing dreams.
 Dreaming is thought to be important to the learning process.
 But if these pieces are dependencies of each other, how do we approximate these functions separately?
 Is Common sense reasoning an individual module that knows a lot of facts, or an operating-system piece that talks to other modules and builds a cohesive world-view?
 How does that knowledge get transmitted to other modules?
 Does it even make sense to impose a hierarchical control scheme where the “operating system” asks various pieces (curiosity, planning, etc) to perform their specialized function, like a conductor at an orchestra?
 Or is it just a cacophony of neural regions, like a jazz band where nobody is really “in charge” but the whole thing works out anyway?

+Jeff Clune has often pointed out in his talks about AI-GAs (AI-Generating Algorithms) that it's not clear how you put these pieces together.
+We must *go meta*, by discovering these capabilities from scratch rather than prescribing a system for it.

 <!-- Even if we had all the individual pieces of Moravec’s landscape above, there’s still the challenge of how all these “intelligence” applications coordinate with each other to realize a system that can borrow
 The process of executing some application, we receive a stream of information.
  -->